 |AMDG at the top of the score of Elgar's Gerontius|

 In Biblical numerology, the number thirteen is associated with judgment and rebellion.
-In this context, the "deathly stillness" of Variation XIII portrays the crucifixion of Messiah, God’s judgment and atonement for the sins of humanity.
-The Roman numbers graphically symbolize this with X representing a cross, and the I’s the three nails.
-Jesus equated his impending death and resurrection to the Sign of Jonah, thereby linking his death to the ocean.
-Excluding Christ’s Variation, there are twelve of Elgar’s friends pictured within.
+When Jesus was flogged by the Romans, tradition holds that he received 13 lashes on the right shoulder, 13 on the left shoulder, and 13 on his back for a total of 39 stripes.
+The "deathly stillness" of Variation XIII alludes by its number to the judgment and death of the Messiah.
+This observation is reinforced by the discovery of a cipher in Variation XIII that encodes the phrase "Dead God."
+The Roman numerals graphically symbolize Christ's death with an X representing the cross, and three I’s the three nails that pierced his hands and feet.
+Jesus equated his impending death and resurrection to the Sign of Jonah, linking his death to the sea.
+Excluding Christ’s variation, there are twelve of Elgar’s friends pictured within.
 This presents a numerological allusion to the twelve disciples who precede Jesus in the set.
 Christ lowered himself before the twelve at the Last Supper, washing their feet like a common servant to demonstrate his humility and willingness to serve others.
 With this gesture, Jesus made himself last among his disciples.
 In like manner, Elgar places Christ’s Variation after the twelve, and closest to himself, E.D.U.

-The Enigma Variations have multiple music ciphers in the Enigma Theme and Variation XIII.
-It makes sense that these two movements are linked by the presence of ciphers.
-Just as the Enigma Theme has a missing Principal Theme, Variation XIII has a missing Principal Friend.
-These overt puzzles hint at covert puzzles in the form of ciphers with missing solutions.
-The most sophisticated of Elgar’s ciphers is a music box cipher.
+The Enigma Variations harbor multiple music ciphers in the Enigma Theme and Variation XIII.
+It makes sense that these two movements are linked by the presence of ciphers that encode a set of mutually consistent answers.
+Just as the Enigma Theme has a missing Principal Theme, in like manner Variation XIII has a missing friend.
+These overt puzzles hint at covert puzzles in the form of ciphers with coded solutions.
+The most sophisticated of Elgar’s ciphers is a Music Box Cipher.
 The cipher key is a four-sided checkerboard grid that encodes plain text solution letters using melody-bass note pairs from the first six measures of the Enigma Theme.
 Rosicrucians used ciphers to send coded messages, and the grid pattern of the Rosicrucian cipher is reminiscent to Elgar’s box cipher table.
-The three ciphers in Variation XIII are the F-A-E Cipher, the Romanza Cipher, and the Mendelssohn Cipher.
+Among the ciphers in Variation XIII are the F-A-E Cipher, the Romanza Cipher, and the Mendelssohn Cipher.
 Two of these ciphers – the F-A-E and Mendelssohn Ciphers – identify the unstated Principal Theme, Ein feste Burg.
 The Romanza Cipher identifies the burial cloth of Christ, the Turin Shroud.
-Elgar’s coded reference to the Turin Shroud in Variation XIII further hints at the numbers 1 and 3.
-This is the case as the Turin Shroud consists of a 3 over 1 herringbone twill pattern.
+Elgar’s coded reference to the Turin Shroud in Variation XIII further hints at the numbers 1 and 3 because that linen cloth was woven in a 3 over 1 herringbone twill pattern.

 This analysis documents multiple references to the number thirteen within Elgar’s Enigma Variations.
 Ranging from the number of friends portrayed to key modulations in Variation XIII, the number thirteen is suggested in a variety of ways.
 In Biblical numerology, the number thirteen is associated with judgment and rebellion.
 It is theologically appropriate the movement secretly dedicated to Jesus is assigned this number.
 Martin Luther led a rebellion against the Catholic Church, and it is equally appropriate various ciphers within Variation XIII identify his most famous hymn – Ein feste Burg – as the hidden melody to the Enigma Variations.
 In his own way, Elgar rebelled against his publishers who preferred trivial, shallow works that sell over serious ones with depth and profound meaning.
 Perhaps this explains Elgar’s secret identification with Luther, a person who placed personal integrity and spiritual purity over curdled traditions and the Church’s insatiable greed for indulgences.
-Elgar was a very public Roman Catholic, so such an opinion would have to remain veiled in secrecy.
-Besides, for him it was fun keeping everyone guessing.
-Now the guessing game is over, for Elgar's enigmas are enigmas no more.
+Elgar was a very public Roman Catholic, so such an opinion would necessarily remain veiled in secrecy.
 To learn more about the secrets of the Enigma Variations, read my eBook Elgar’s Enigmas Exposed.